On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: The Exact Subgraph Hierarchy

+For hamming6\_4 already for $k=2$ the upper bound $\zESCHG{k}$ matches $\alpha(G)$.
+Thus, $\zESCHG{k} = 4$ holds for all $k \geqslant 2$, so $\zESCHG{k}$ is an excellent bound on $\alpha(G)$ for this graph.
 For $G_{60,0.25}$ as $k$ increases $\zESCHG{k}$ improves little by little.
 For $k = 4$ the floor value of $\zESCHG{k}$ decreases, which is very important in a branch-and-bound framework, where this potentially reduces the size of the branch-and-bound tree drastically.
 For the Paley graph on 61 vertices only for $k \geqslant 6$ the value of $\zESCHG{k}$ improves towards $\alpha(G)$.
 This example represents one of the worst cases, where including ESCs for subgraphs of small order does not give an improvement of the upper bound.

 \end{example}